With the signing of the Weeks Act on March 1, 1911, President Taft helped preserve forest lands east of the Mississippi River.

 The Nature Conservancy often partners with USFS to monitor species, contribute to best management practices including prescribed fires, and support protection of these important areas.
 Click here to learn more about our Camp Shelby staff and their efforts to improve the DeSoto National Forest.

 In May, Conservancy staff joined USFS and other agency personnel in a celebration of the Weeks Act in Jackson, Mississippi.
-The Conservancy's Mississippi State Director, Jim Murrian, participated in a panel discussion and Terrestrial Program Manager Becky Stowe shared the Conservancy's efforts at a temporary exhibit at the Jackson Convention Center.
+The Conservancy's former Mississippi State Director, Jim Murrian, participated in a panel discussion and Becky Stowe, Director of Forest Programs, shared the Conservancy's efforts at a temporary exhibit at the Jackson Convention Center.